tasansga/haraka-ldap/docs/plugins/aliases_ldap.md

 # aliases_ldap

 With aliases_ldap it is possible to query LDAP to resolve email aliases and to forward email to one or multiple configured targets.
-It utilized the ldappool plugin.
+It utilizes the ldappool plugin.

 ## Configuration
 All configuration is done in `config/aliases_ldap.ini`.